harness/developer-hub/release-notes/continuous-delivery.md

   This issue is fixed by changing the identifier in the request body from `projectId` to `resourceName` for data collection tasks as mentioned in the Google API [documentation](https://cloud.google.com/logging/docs/reference/v2/rest/v2/entries/list).

   This item requires Harness Delegate version 24.02.82500.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
+- Scaling down Autoscaling Groups (ASG) rolling deployment was causing downtime.
+(CDS-91335, ZD-57686)

+  This issue is fixed by updating the AWS Java SDK for ASG utilized in deployments from version 1.12.261 to 1.12.654.

+  Also, Harness has improved the instance refresh operation parameters.
+Now, for ASG rolling deployments, the default values for the minimum healthy percentage and maximum healthy percentage parameters during instance refresh operations are set to 90% and 110% respectively.
+This change mitigates downtime during service deployment.

 ### Version 1.27.11